Coleman Hell among wave of musicians sharing their own mental health struggles

 In preparation for the release of "Manic," Hell climbed back into his bed for an intimate music video shot on his iPhone.

 The grainy, single-take clip centres on the singer's face as he sings about the experience that crippled him for so long.
-As the song neared the halfway mark, Hell said the emotional intensity of the moment briefly pushed him to tears.
+As the song played, Hell said the emotional intensity of the moment pushed him to tears.

 The song "was transporting me back to ... when things weren't nearly so clear for me," he said.